Openings for PhD Students

 - excellent communication skills in English (German speaking skills are not necessary).

 If you fit this profile, like challenging tasks, and are passionate about research, then we would love to hear from you.
-To apply, please send a detailed curriculum vitae, all grade transcripts, selected publications (if available), a list of three references, and copies of your BSc/MSc theses, via email to:
+To apply, please send a detailed curriculum vitae, all grade transcripts (high school, BSc and MSc), selected publications (if any), contact information for three references, and copies of your BSc/MSc theses, all as one PDF attachment, via email to:

 Prof. Dr. Sven Seuken